 NO CHEMICALS MAY BE PURCHASED UNTIL THE EXPERIMENTAL SAFETY PLAN IS APPROVED.

-All chemical purchases must be made through Laboratory Manager Meng Zhou to assure chemical inventory is properly maintained.
+All chemical purchases must be made through the CHME Laboratory Manager to assure chemical inventory is properly maintained.

 Once orders are placed, researchers should follow up the on the order by contacting vendors for shipping date and checking with the CHME office for shipments.
 Researchers should check the order for accuracy and completeness upon arrival, and sign off that the items were received with the CHME administrative assistant.